Facebook

 Childhood Memories - Sundays

-Everyone's excitement always grew as we got into North Carolina and began to see the red, clay dirt - first just little patches here and there, just slightly orangish in color, but then increasingly larger pads of it, brillantly and unmistakably RED.
-We knew that we were getting closer to our destination as the color of the soil deeped its hue.
-Then, would come that final landmark that would cause my brother Arthur and I to sit straight up and abandon any argument we might have been having.
-Once we saw the Dairy Queen at the intersection of what I now know is Routes 561 and 39, we knew that we were just about 2 minutes away from our grandma's house!
+Everyone's excitement always grew as we got into North Carolina and began to see the red, clay dirt along the roadside shoulders - first just little patches here and there, just slightly orangish in color, but then increasingly larger pads of it, brilliantly and unmistakably RED.
+We knew that we were getting closer to our destination as the color of the soil deepened its hue.
+Then would come that final landmark that would cause my brother Arthur and I to sit straight up and abandon any argument we might have been having.
+Once we saw the Dairy Queen at the intersection of what I now know is Routes 561 and 39, in Louisburg, we knew that we were just about 2 minutes away from our grandma's house!
 We both loved her so much, but at that moment it was her always-waiting candy cabinet that we had on our minds.
 Once we got to her house, and all the greetings and hugs were done, my grandma would give us the signal that we could go to that wonderful place where we'd always find a special treat that had been placed there just for us.
 My grandma never forgot to do this.
 Never.
 Oh, how I loved her, and she loved ME!

 Tuesday, September 22, 2009